bnhmn/docs/unix/curl/README.md

 # cURL

 [cURL](https://curl.se/) is a command-line tool and library for fetching and transferring data from URLs.
-It is commonly used for makingvrequests to web services, downloading files, and testing APIs.
-It is widely used in scripting environments for itsflexibility and ease of use.
+It is commonly used for making requests to web services, downloading files, and testing APIs.
+It is widely used for scripting because of its flexibility and ease of use.

 ## Safe Curl Command

 A curl command with default configuration:

-* Fail on status code >= 400 AND print response body to stderr
+* Fail on status code greater or equal to 400 and print response body to stderr
-* Follow HTTP redirects
+* Follow http redirects
 * Retry on timeouts, server errors and too many requests (429)

-* NOTE: In case of retries, the stdout response contains multiple response bodies.
+NOTE: In case of retries, the stdout response contains multiple response bodies.

 ```bash
 #!/usr/bin/env bash